 It is about 13 km from the provincial capital, Asti.

-The municipality is divided into three main centers (concentric, San Carlo and Pratomorone) and a considerable number of localities.
+The municipality is divided into three main centres (concentric, San Carlo and Pratomorone) and a considerable number of localities.

 The presence of handicraft activities is more than discrete, while in the agricultural sector there are valid cattle breeding.

 Tigliole is an ancient town.
 There are documents that speak of it since 974, in 1041 and in 1095, deriving its name from the tilius tree, which was sacred among the Germanic peoples.